thatbrguy/Reverse-Dictionary/README.md

 # Reverse Dictionary
-A literal reverse dictionary.
+A literal reverse english dictionary.
 Predicts the word for a given definition.

 ## How does it work?
 We need to map a sequence of words (Our definition) to a target word.
 This can be done rather effectively using Recurrent Neural Networks, or its variants (Used cudNN-GRUs here).